 “Cashing out your 401(k) and expecting a new venture to suddenly appear is not a great idea.
 Before you leave your day job, make sure you have a plan for your new business — whether that involves a full business plan or a back-of-the napkin outline.”
 (Sujan Patel, contributor at Entrepreneuer.com)

 It’s extremely difficult to survive financially when you make a split second decision to quit your job and launch a business without a monetary plan.
 Even if your business doesn’t require much to get started, there will be expenses along the way that you need to be ready for.
 You’ll also need to be able to survive financially while you’re building your customer base and don’t have any money coming in.
-Take some time to plan and prepare.

 You aren’t afraid of failure